6 Things Every College Student Needs from their University

 What’s happening on your campus right now that’s preparing students for beginning their careers?

-As we outlined in this blog post, it’s a good question to ask yourself because today’s students are preparing for life after college more than any generation before them.
+This is an important question to ask yourself because today’s students are preparing for life after college more than any generation before them.
 They understand the importance of networking, learning applicable skills, and preparing for entering the workforce.

 Ideally, career services should be blended into the college experience from the beginning.
 This isn’t something that students should start thinking about in their spring semester of senior year—yet this is the reality on many campuses.